Engin-Boot/pong-stage-muskan01/Stage0/Player-1-action.md

   When - racket 1 hit the ball

-  Then - activate module Player-2-action
+  Then - activate module Ball-move

 ### Scenario: Player 1 exit the game